josh-wong/remove-copy-folder-scripts/docs/02_configuring-scripts.md

 Copy the contents of **[remove-folder.py](https://github.com/josh-wong/remove-copy-folder/blob/main/remove-folder.py)** into the Python file you just created on your computer.

-In the script, replace the instances of `<INSERT FULL FOLDER PATH>` as specified in the comments in the script.
+In the script, replace the instances of `<INSERT FULL FOLDER PATH>` as specified in the script.
 Make sure you use forward slashes (`/`) between the folder names in the path.

 Then, save your changes.